 The beginning of a legend that reaches today.
 This first album of Los Van Van can be seen as one of the doors of entry to the musical revolution of the 70s on the Island.
 Despite having spent five decades, in this album inhabit the conceptual approaches deployed by Juan Formell with his musicians , which would unfold throughout all these years, while maintaining an amazing coherence and a permanent capacity for renewal.

-Although the splendor of the conjuntos took place during the 40s and 50s, El Conjunto Chappottín still enjoyed great popularity and demand in the popular dance of the 60s.
-La Guarapachanga, Camina y prende el fogón and Quítate el chaquetón would be safely as some of the the most danced pieces in these years.
+Although the splendor of the ensembles passed during the 40s and 50s, El Conjunto Chappottín still enjoyed great popularity and demand in the popular dances of the 60s.
+The Guarapachanga, Walk and turn on the stove and take off your jacket They would surely remain as pieces of the most danced in these years.
 Miguelito Cuní, Conrado Cepero and Udaberto Fresneda participated in the voices.

 A deluxe combination.
 If the decade of the 60 is the full consummation of the filin, now nothing would prevent the "King", already back to Havana, combine with two monsters like Frank Emilio and Rafael Somavilla, the first with his combo and the second directing, as on many other occasions, an orchestra of strings and jazz.

 Recorded in 1968 with the accompaniment of the Cuban Modern Music Orchestra and conducted by Rafael Somavilla, this is one of Elena Burke's most emblematic albums.
 Despite being an already established performer by then, Señora Sentimiento decided to record six songs (of the 12 on the album) by Juan Formell, whom she would already recognize, with all her youth, as a great composer. of my memories and Lo material they not only make up the Cuban songbook but are part of the repertoire of numerous current performers.